ekansa/open-context-py/docs/deployment.md

 DEPLOYMENT INSTRUCTIONS
 =======================

-Sadly, setup and configuration is not the easiest thing in the world, especially for people new to Django.
+Setup and configuration is not the easiest thing in the world, especially for people new to Django.

 This document provides some tips and methods to get past deployment issues encountered for Open Context.

 These installation instructions center on deploying the application on a Debian Linux server in a Python virtual environment.
 The virtual environment needs to use a Python 3+ interpreter.
 The assumption here is that you've got super-user permissions on your server.